Skip to content

 “Evocative and timely.
 The variety of wildlife right under our noses is astonishing.”
 Penny Dale, Writer and Illustrator.

-‘A River Avon Year’ and ‘Park Life’ are available from Amazon, Waterstones, Hive Books and all leading online booksellers.
-Both are priced at just £10.00.
+‘A Year on the Fosse’ (£12), ‘A River Avon Year (£10), and ‘Park Life’ (£10) are available from Amazon, Waterstones, Hive Books, Foyles, Blackwells and all the other leading online booksellers, and many bookshops across the Midlands.

 Conference Moderator